Gethe/wow-ui-source/README.markdown

   * Tame Beast now tames pets to match the hunter's level, rather than 3 levels below.

+  * Pets

+    * Bloodthirsty no longer generates Happiness.

+    * Carrion Feeder no longer restores Happiness.

+    * The Feed Pet ability now instantly heals 50% of the pet's health.
+Cannot be used in combat.
+Requires diet-appropriate food.

+    * Guard Dog no longer causes Growl to generate additional Happiness.

+    * The Happiness/Pet Loyalty System has been removed.
+Hunters will no longer have to manage Happiness for their pets, and the previous damage bonus for pets being happy will now be baseline for all tamed pets.

+  * Glyphs

+    * Glyph of Mend Pet is now Glyph of Greater Proportion, which increases the size of the pet slightly.

+  * Hunter Bug Fixes

+    * Distracting Shot and Multi-Shot are now properly 40-yard range.

+    * Multi-Shot now properly has a 1-second global cooldown.

 **[Mages][7]**

+  * Arcane Blast damage has been increased by 13%.
+In addition, the stacking effect of Arcane Blast now increases the damage done by Arcane Explosion, and Arcane Explosion does not consume that effect.

+  * Arcane Explosion damage has been increased by 13%.

+  * Arcane Missiles damage has been increased by 13%.

+  * Blizzard damage has been increased by 70%.

   * Talent Specializations

+    * Arcane

+      * Arcane Barrage damage has been increased by 13%.

     * Fire

+      * Combustion no longer has a global cooldown.

       * Ignite is no longer triggered from periodic critical effects.